deej-0101/students-profile/readme.md

 To Dos:

-- CRUD of Province
+- CRUD of Province (DONE)
-- CRUD of Town City
+- CRUD of Town City (DONE)
 - Fix Edit of Student's Profile include table student_details
 - Fix Edit of Student's Profile use appropriate controls for gender and birthdate.
 - Modify display in students table include some data from student_details table
-- Fix Gender display use 'F' or 'M' (do not change database structure)
+- Fix Gender display use 'F' or 'M' (do not change database structure) (DONE)
 - Fix Birthdate display use 'Jan 1 2020' format.
+(DONE)
 - Fix Delete of Student's Profile include student_details.
 <!--
 After the Code Session 2